BRETT-WIKI

 fb-faq-ergonomie-05-1

-If you position both pictures exactly on top of each other, it becomes clear that the posture is completely identical and does not change at all when working with our board.
+If you place both pictures exactly on top of each other, it becomes clear that the posture is completely identical and does not change at all when working with our board.

-The actual innovation in the way of working with our board is the use of the previously unused zone (A) between the kitchen and the working area for the storage of waste & cuttings – an area which until now has probably only remained largely unused due to the immediate proximity to the edge of the board (and thus to the kitchen floor).
+The real innovation in working with our board is the use of the previously unused zone (A) between the kitchen and the work area for storing waste & cuttings – an area that until now has probably remained largely unused due to its immediate proximity to the edge of the board (and thus the kitchen floor).

-This reallocation of the work zones creates space – on the cutting board itself – by effectively equalizing the usually fatally overlapping work zones.
+This reallocation of the work zones creates space – on the cutting board itself – by effectively balancing the usually fatally overlapping work zones.

-And it ensures more tidiness – the resulting waste is immediately separated from the cut material and stored safely in its own container.
-The cut material is also handled in the same way, so that the work surface remains clean and tidy at all times, without any additional effort.
+And it ensures more tidiness – the resulting waste is immediately separated from the cut material and safely stored in its own container.
+The cut material is also handled the same way, so the work surface remains clean and tidy at all times, without any extra effort.

-The container system blends almost imperceptibly into existing work processes and feels so natural in use that it is actually easier to integrate it into the work processes than not to use it.
+The container system blends almost imperceptibly into existing workflows and feels so natural in use that it is actually easier to integrate it into the work processes than not to use it.

 fb-faq-ergonomie-06-1